realm/realm-android-adapters/README.md

 Prerequisites:

- * Download/the [**JDK 7**](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or [**JDK 8**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) from Oracle and install it.
+ * Download [**JDK 7**](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or [**JDK 8**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and install it.
  * Download & install the Android SDK, **Android 7.1 (API 25)** (for example through Android Studio’s **Android SDK Manager**)

-Once you have completed all the pre-requisites building Realm is done with a simple command
+Once you have completed all the pre-requisites building the adapter library is done with a single command:

 ```
 ./gradlew assemble